 As a volunteer in our visitor centre, you'll meet visitors, answer their questions and help to bring the Navigations' history to life.
 Dapdune Wharf is the visitor centre for the River Wey Navigations and is open from March until October.
 The site tells the story of the Navigations’ history since it opened in 1653, the cargoes the Wey barges carried and the age of barge building.

 Our Wey Navigation conservation volunteers meet at different locations along both the Wey and Godalming Navigations and work with different lengthsmen.
 You will see what is involved in the physical management of a waterway and spend time outside being really useful.
 You'll see why the mixture of tasks and variety of locations has proved very popular with our existing team.

 We have a number of walks of varying length which cover all areas of the Navigations from Godalming to Thames Lock and the surrounding towns and villages.
 If you are a keen walker and someone who likes meeting and talking to other people, you could volunteer to lead some of these walks and provide back up to walk leaders.
 Most walks take place during the winter months - a great time to get outside and encourage others to do so too.

-If you're interested in sewing, you could join the group of volunteers who get together on the third Wednesday of the month from 12 to 4 pm.
+If you're interested in sewing, you could join the group of volunteers who get together on the fourth Wednesday of the month from 12 to 4 pm.
 They started out making outfits for an event, which they enjoyed so much that they decided to continue.
 Activities include making outfits for children visiting the wharf.